 |April 14, 2018||Senate introduces the Opioid Crisis Response Act (S. 2680), a bill combining multiple proposals to improve the federal response to the opioid epidemic|

-Congress passes comprehensive opioid package, legislation now moves to the president for his signature 660-page opioid bill will assist counties in combating addiction by expanding treatment capacity for patients, reauthorizing key federal programs & more
+President signs opioid response package into law, key county priorities for prevention & treatment included 660-page opioid bill will assist counties in combating addiction by expanding treatment capacity for patients, reauthorizing key federal programs & more

 Following months of deliberation, the U.S. House of Representatives and U.S. Senate reached agreement on a comprehensive opioid legislative package, the SUPPORT for Patients and Communities Act (H.R.
 6).
 Congress’ approval of the sweeping opioid bill comes two weeks after the House and Senate began conference committee negotiations to iron out differences between the two chambers’ separate opioid bills.
 The Senate’s approval of the final legislative agreement on October 3 follows the House’s approval of the same package on September 28.
 The bill now moves to the president for his signature.